 - Nearly 25% of the recipients of major awards presented by the American Institute of Chemical Engineers and the American Chemical Society’s Murphree Award have been alumni or faculty of MIT.

-- The MIT ChemE current and emeriti faculty includes 14 members of the National Academy of Engineering, three members of the National Academy of Science, and ten members of the Academy of Arts and Sciences.
+- The MIT ChemE current and emeriti faculty includes 16 members of the National Academy of Engineering, five members of the National Academy of Science, and nine members of the Academy of Arts and Sciences.
+[See list]

-- Two of our faculty — Daniel I.C.
-Wang and Robert S. Langer — hold the esteemed title of Institute Professor, MIT’s highest faculty honor.
+- Three of our faculty members, Paula T. Hammond, Arup K. Chakraborty, and Robert S. Langer, hold the esteemed title of Institute Professor, MIT’s highest faculty honor.

 - Of the nearly 100 chemical engineers elected to the National Academy of Engineering, 20% have been alumni or faculty.